dotnet/docs-maui/docs/fundamentals/behaviors.md

 1. Create a native partial class on each platform your app is built for, that inherits from the <xref:Microsoft.Maui.Controls.PlatformBehavior`1> or <xref:Microsoft.Maui.Controls.PlatformBehavior`2> class, where `TView` is the cross-platform control to which the behavior should apply, and `TPlatformView` is the native view that implements the cross-platform control on a particular platform.

     > [!NOTE]
     > While it's required to create a native partial class on each platform your app is built for, it's not required to implement the platform behavior functionality on every platform.
-For example, you might create a platform behavior that modifies the border thickness of a native control on some platforms.
-However, it might not be necessary to perform the modification on every platform because you're already happy with the default thickness.
+For example, you might create a platform behavior that modifies the border thickness of a native control on some, but not all, platforms.

 1. In each native partial class that you require to implement the platform behavior you should:
     1. Override the <xref:Microsoft.Maui.Controls.PlatformBehavior`2.OnAttachedTo%2A> method.
 This method is called immediately after the platform behavior is attached to a cross-platform control.
 This method receives a reference to the cross-platform control to which it is attached, and optionally a reference to the native control that implements the cross-platform control.
 This method can be used to register event handlers or perform other setup that's required to support the platform behavior functionality.
 For example, you could subscribe to an event on a control.
 The behavior functionality would then be implemented in the event handler for the event.